ufeslabic/parse-tweets/README.md

 * hashtags.csv: 	number of users using the hashtags;

-* urls.csv: 		urls with the number of distinct users that mentioned it

 * locations.csv: 	geo coords of the tweets.
 The number is significantly smaller than the whole dataset because a very small number of tweets have geographical data.

+* mentions.csv: most mentioned profiles

+* top_tweets.csv: top tweets sorted by number of RT's

+* urls.csv: urls with the number of distinct users that mentioned it

 * users_activity.csv: contains the number of tweets per user

-* mentions.csv: most mentioned profiles

 * words_per_period: table with a timeline of the top 10(default) words in a given dataset